HOW TO FIX UNEVEN ABS

 It’s the ultimate indicator of a low body fat percentage and shows that you aren’t just carrying raw muscle size; you have the definition and aesthetics to go with it.

 But what should you do if you have uneven abs?
 How can it be fixed?
+Should you train abs more frequently, or diet even more to have a lower body fat percentage?

 Well, having “uneven abs” could mean a few different things…